As an Amazon Associate, I earn from qualifying purchases.

 - In another bowl whisk the egg white.
 Tip in ¼ cup milk and whisk again to mix.

-- Take 2 Tbs of the mincemeat mixture and shape into a 1.5 cm thick round disc with the pointed end.
+- Take 2 Tbs of the mincemeat mixture and shape it into a 1.5 cm thick round disc with a pointed end.
 Repeat and make the rest.